-ADMINISTRATIVE RULES FISCAL ESTIMATE AND ECONOMIC IMPACT ANALYSIS Type of Estimate and Analysis ☐ Original Updated Corrected Administrative Rule Chapter, Title and Number Section Tax 2.60 - Definitions relating to combined reporting and Section Tax 2.61 - Combined reporting Subject Treatment of pre-2009 net business loss carryforwards under combined reporting Fund Sources Affected Chapter 20, Stats.
-Appropriations Affected $\square$ GPR $\square$ FED $\square$ PRO $\square$ PRS $\square$ SEG SEG-S Fiscal Effect of Implementing the Rule ⋈ No Fiscal Effect Increase Existing Revenues Increase Costs ☐ Indeterminate ☐ Decrease Existing Revenues Could Absorb Within Agency's Budget ☐ Decrease Costs The Rule Will Impact the Following (Check All That Apply) Specific Businesses/Sectors ☐ State's Economy Local Government Units Public Utility Rate Payers Would Implementation and Compliance Costs Be Greater Than \$20 million? ☐ Yes ☐ No Policy Problem Addressed by the Rule The rule does not create or revise policy, other than to reflect a statutory change.
-Summary of Rule's Economic and Fiscal Impact on Specific Businesses, Business Sectors, Public Utility Rate Payers, Local Governmental Units and the State's Economy as a Whole (Include Implementation and Compliance Costs Expected to be Incurred) As indicated in the attached fiscal estimate, the fiscal effect of allowing commonly controlled groups to share losses generated before January 1, 2009, was included in the fiscal effect of 2011 Wisconsin Act 32.
-The rule itself does not create any further economic or fiscal impact or implementation and compliance costs beyond the statutes it interprets, except that, by providing clarifications and examples, may reduce the costs that businesses and individuals would otherwise incur to comply with the statutes.
+ADMINISTRATIVE RULES FISCAL ESTIMATE AND ECONOMIC IMPACT ANALYSIS Type of Estimate and Analysis ☐ Original Updated Corrected Administrative Rule Chapter, Title and Number Chapters Tax 1, 2, 3, and 8 - General administration, income taxation, returns, records, gross income, exclusions, exemptions, and intoxicating liquors Subject Tax law changes made by 2011 Wisconsin Act 32 and other legislation Fund Sources Affected Chapter 20, Stats.
+Appropriations Affected ☐ GPR ☐ FED ☐ PRO ☐ PRS ☐ SEG SEG-S Fiscal Effect of Implementing the Rule Increase Existing Revenues ☑ No Fiscal Effect Increase Costs Indeterminate ☐ Decrease Existing Revenues Could Absorb Within Agency's Budget Decrease Costs The Rule Will Impact the Following (Check All That Apply) ☐ State's Economy Specific Businesses/Sectors ☐ Local Government Units Public Utility Rate Payers Would Implementation and Compliance Costs Be Greater Than \$20 million? ☐ Yes ☐ No Policy Problem Addressed by the Rule The rule does not create or revise policy, other than to reflect statutory changes.
+Summary of Rule's Economic and Fiscal Impact on Specific Businesses, Business Sectors, Public Utility Rate Payers, Local Governmental Units and the State's Economy as a Whole (Include Implementation and Compliance Costs Expected to be Incurred) As indicated in the attached fiscal estimate, the fiscal effect of the proposed rule changes was included in the fiscal effect of the legislation on which the proposed rule order is based.
+The rule itself does not create any further economic or fiscal impact or implementation and compliance costs beyond the statutes it interprets.
 No comments concerning the economic effect of the rule were submitted in response to the department's solicitation.
 Benefits of Implementing the Rule and Alternative(s) to Implementing the Rule Clarifications and guidance provided by administrative rules may lower the compliance costs for businesses, local governmental units, and individuals.
-If the rule is not implemented, Chapter Tax 2 will be incomplete in that it will not reflect current law.
+If the rule is not implemented, Chapters Tax 1, 2, 3, and 8 will be incomplete in that they will not reflect current law.
 Long Range Implications of Implementing the Rule No long-range implications are anticipated.
-Compare With Approaches Being Used by Federal Government N/A Compare With Approaches Being Used by Neighboring States (Illinois, Iowa, Michigan and Minnesota) Illinois has its own unique provisions concerning the treatment of net business loss carryforwards, which differ from Wisconsin's provisions substantively enough to prohibit consideration of the Illinois approach.
+Compare With Approaches Being Used by Federal Government N/A Compare With Approaches Being Used by Neighboring States (Illinois, Iowa, Michigan and Minnesota) N/A